 Gen 3 doesn’t get much love either.
-Again, well under half of the Pokemon originating from Hoenn are absent.
-A decent amount of popular and competitively popular Gen 3 Pokemon were added with the Crown Tundra DLC.
+Again, well under half of the Pokemon originating from Hoenn are not in Sword and Shield.
+However, a decent amount of popular and competitively popular Gen 3 Pokemon were added with the Crown Tundra DLC.

-A large portion of Gen 4 Pokemon are also not available.
-The only Gen 4 additions with The Crown Tundra were the Legendaries, Spiritomb and Garchomp.
+A large portion of the Gen 4 Pokemon are also not available in Sword and Shield.
+The only Gen 4 additions with The Crown Tundra were the Legendaries, Spiritomb, and Garchomp.
 Considering how fondly the generation is looked at these days, this will come as a blow to a lot of trainers.

-As a percentage, Gen 5 is one of the better generations when it comes to Galar region representation‚ just 20% are missing.
-We don’t know the logic behind this or if it was even intentional from the Pokemon Company.
+As a percentage, Gen 5 is one of the better generations when it comes to Galar region representation‚ with just 20% missing.
+We don’t know the logic behind this, or if it was even intentional from the Pokemon Company.

 Only 72 Pokemon were added in Gen 6, which would explain why only 21 are missing.

-11 is the fewest missing Pokemon from any generation but with only 86 added it wasn’t going to be much more than this.
-Upon seeing this list you realize just how many Pokemon are still missing from the Galar region.
+Gen 7 has the fewest missing Pokemon from any generation, but with only 86 included, it wasn’t going to be much more than this.